NSO-developer/drned-xmnr/README.md

         $ sudo pip install -r requirements.txt

- 3. If it is required that the packages are not only user-specific but also a project-specific, it is possible to use so called python virtual environments.
+ 3. If it is required that the packages are not only user-specific but also project-specific, it is possible to use so called python virtual environments.
 Using them can be greatly simplified by the tool `pipenv` which needs to be installed first (globally or per user):